 Healing the Culture requires at least 10 confirmed registrations in order to offer this event free of charge.
 Ten confirmed registrations leaves the hosting organization with absolutely no financial obligation to HTC.

-The day before your event, our staff will provide organizers with a summary sheet containing event date/time/location, updated registration list, and Camille Pauley’s travel itinerary and contact information.
+The day before your event, our staff will provide organizers with a summary sheet containing event date/time/location, updated registration list, and the speaker’s travel itinerary and contact information.

 What about food?